mikestefanello/backlite/README.md

 ### Graceful shutdown

-The task dispatcher, which handles sending tasks to the worker pool for execution, can be shut-down gracefully by calling `Stop()` on the client.
+The task dispatcher, which handles sending tasks to the worker pool for execution, can be shutdown gracefully by calling `Stop()` on the client.
 That will wait for all workers to finish for as long as the passed in context is not cancelled.
 The hard-stop the dispatcher, cancel the context passed in when calling `Start()`.
 See usage below.

 ### Transactions